NEW Program FAQs - Kenneth Rainin Foundation

 Panelists will assess the degree to which the project expands the boundaries of dance and/or theater and supports artists advancing their own practice.

-• Challenge traditional performance practices, norms or conventions
+• Challenging traditional performance practices, norms or conventions

-• Question who qualifies as performers and what themes and topics can be addressed through performance
+• Questioning who qualifies as performers and what themes and topics can be addressed through performance

 What does the Foundation mean by “relevant and timely”?